Strawhat404/Ersha-Ecosystem/README.md

 ## 📌 Project Synopsis

 ### 🧠 Problem Statement:
 In Ethiopia and across Africa, millions of modern farmers lack direct access to markets, real-time weather data, agricultural guidance, and financial services.
 They often rely on middlemen, which leads to low profit margins and limited growth.
-There’s also a significant gap in logistics, sales tracking, and credit access for farmers.
+There's also a significant gap in logistics, sales tracking, and credit access for farmers.

 ### 💡 Planned Solution:
 Ersha-Ecosystem is a full-featured digital ecosystem designed to **empower farmers and streamline agriculture-to-market connections** through a centralized platform.
 It includes: